“We are all failures – at least the best of us are.” – J.M. Barrie

 While it’s valuable to look at real characteristics we want to develop or alter in ourselves, we have to be careful about not allowing our critical inner voice to get carried away with laundry lists centered on self-improvement.
 The critical inner voice is sneaky and tends to run wild with any evidence of imperfection.
 For example, you may miss a deadline, and it starts in with, “You see?
 I told you that you couldn’t do this job.
 You’re incompetent.
 Now, you have to push harder, work longer hours.
 Don’t think about anything but work right now!”

 We should try to regard any change we want to make the way we’d look at a friend trying to make that same effort.
 Remember, it’s possible to be determined without being self-hating.
-When we start to go negative, it’s also possible to gently remind ourselves to shift our perspective.
-“Rather than wandering around in problem-solving mode all day, thinking mainly of what you want to fix about yourself or your life, you can pause for a few moments throughout the day to marvel at what’s not broken.”
+When we start to go negative, we can gently remind ourselves to shift our perspective.
+“Rather than wandering around in problem-solving mode all day, thinking mainly of what you want to fix about yourself or your life, you can pause for a few moments throughout the day to marvel at what’s not broken,” wrote Neff.

 Find your change team